 Do you or your students struggle with appropriate criteria shifts while shaping?
 Or isolating the movement you want to mark?
 Does your dog become frustrated and throw behaviors or give up during a shaping session?

-In this presentation you will learn different ways to apply shaping while structuring the environment with “props”, and antecedent arrangements to provide our dogs with supplemental information, getting us closer to errorless learning and creating a high rate of correct responses, producing greater results in less time.
-All while lowering frustration in both dog and handler.
+In this presentation you will learn different ways to apply shaping while structuring the environment with props and antecedent arrangements to provide our dogs with supplemental information.
+This gets us closer to errorless learning and creating a high rate of correct responses, producing greater results in less time, all while lowering frustration in both dog and handler.

 This presentation is geared toward trainers looking to create more effective and efficient training sessions while maintaining a shaping paradigm and bettering their skills.
 Come and explore the creative use of props and “shaping the environment” to enhance your training and better your dog’s understanding for more productive training sessions.